aantron/better-enums/README.md

 There are several areas that still need improvement.

-- I will try to eliminate the need for `pp_map_gen.py`.
-The library will then consist of one file, `enum.h`.
-- `to_string` can be made `constexpr`, like most of the rest of the code.
-- Iterators over defined constants should be made random-access.
-This would allow `constexpr` functions to use them by adding 1 – the only way to advance them now is by mutating increment.
 - Some enum types might have a sensible choice for a default constructor.
 The library should allow it to be customized.
 - All safety checks are currently done by linear scans.
 This may be a